 "Having Type I was difficult at first, especially trying to adjust to playing football," he says.
 "Having to check my blood sugar before games, keeping Gatorade on the sideline and catching random cramps during exercise were only a few things I had to deal with."

 As a trainer, he now can offer guidance to others with the same chronic illness.

 "It's always a pleasure assisting diabetic athletes because the Type I community is very small and tight knit," Harrison says.
-"There are things like handling post-game high blood sugars that adds another dimension to being a mentor and trainer."
+"There are things like handling post-game high blood sugars that add another dimension to being a mentor and trainer."

-Even throughout Covid-19, Steadfast remained strong through the use of technology, which made it easy to reach members.
+Even throughout COVID-19, Steadfast remained strong through the use of technology, which made it easy to reach members.
 They reopened their facility May 18th.

 "With gyms opening, it's very important that people still follow safety protocols," Harrison says.
 "To stay safe, people can have a mask and closed finger gloves ready to put on when working out in small groups and touching weight equipment."